cartheur/M6x09-I-SBC/README.md

-# Processor CPU 6x09 - A kit to learn programming with the `x09` architecture family.
+# Experiments around the 6x09 CPU

 New development work with the Motorola 6809 and Hitachi 6309 8-bit CPU for novelty.
 Multicomputing is the trajectory.

-## Building a microcomputer-experimental station around the Motorola 6809 CPU.
+## Building a multicomuter experimental station around the `x09` architecture.

 This is for a kit that uses Motorola 6809 as CPU.
 It has a UART chip added, an 6850 ACIA.
 The circuit is as simple as possible, so uses a small number of components.
 All decoder logic is placed in a PLD chip.
 This makes the circuit is very easy to build.